Ioana Dumitriu: Life

 Dumitriu is the daughter of two Romanian electrical engineering professors from Bucharest.
 Early in her life she was identified as having mathematical talent, and at age 11 won a national mathematics contest.
 She entered mathematics training camps in preparation for participation on the Romanian team at the International Mathematical Olympiad, although her highest level of participation in the olympiad was the national semifinal.

-As a 19-year-old freshman at NYU, Dumitriu already was taking graduate-level classes in mathematics.
+As a 19-year-old freshman at New York University (NYU), Dumitriu already was taking graduate-level classes in mathematics.
 She graduated summa cum laude from NYU in 1999 with a B.A. in mathematics and a minor in computer science.
 She earned her Ph.D. in 2003 from the Massachusetts Institute of Technology under the supervision of Alan Edelman, with a thesis on Eigenvalue statistics for beta-ensembles.
 After postdoctoral research as a Miller Research Fellow at the University of California, Berkeley, she joined the faculty of the University of Washington in 2006, moving to UC San Diego in 2019.